Today was fairly wet and damp, with a cold breeze. The sky was clear and bright and the sun was out.

 I went to visit the Fuligo septica from week two to find that it had moved along the log from it’s previous position and I had to turn the log over to see it.

-Nearby I noticed some Parasola conopilea and a bright, scaly Gymnopilus junonius (Fig. 3.22) at the end of the woodland trail.
+I also spotted some rotting Xerocomellus (Fig. 3.13) and a bright, scaly Gymnopilus junonius (Fig. 3.14) at the end of the woodland trail.